bkerin/instrument_c/README.md

 # What it is

-This header-only library is intended to make it just a bit easier to debug C code using instrumentation in the code (rather than a debugger).
-It provides stuff for easy printing of values and also a way to get a backtrace or determine (at run-time) the name of the function pointed to by a function pointer value.
+This header-only library is intended to make it easier to debug C code using instrumentation in the code (rather than a debugger).
+It provides stuff for easy printing of values and also a way to get a backtrace or determine (at run-time) the name of the function pointed to by a function pointer.

 ## Print values without needing a format string